1. About clarithromycin

 - Clarithromcyin is also called by the brand names Clarie XL, Klaricid, Klaricid XL and Xetinin XL.

-3. Who can and can't take clarithromycin
+3. Who can and cannot take clarithromycin

 Clarithromycin can be taken by adults and children.